 A Memorial Gathering will be held at Styninger Funeral Home in Nashville on Thursday, October 31, 2019, from 4:00 P.M. until 7:00 P.M., costumes optional.
 In lieu of flowers, memorials may be made to The Nature Conservancy or Heifer International.
 Online expressions of sympathy may be made at www.styningerfuneralhomes.com or on the funeral home Facebook page.

-To send flowers to Emory's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emory Sylvester Hall, please visit our floral store.

 The Nature Conservancy Attn: Treasury